 Anyone who’s been to an acting class knows that there are as many approaches to the craft as there are actors approaching it.
 Though all actors must develop their own understanding of the work, several master teachers have led the way in training since the turn of the 20th Century.
 These well-known gurus helped develop acting as we know it and continue to grow some of the industry’s most respected stars.

-One of the greatest acting teachers of all time, Constantin Stanislavski’s work signaled a shift in 20th-century acting and inspired a whole new generation of techniques and teachers.
-In addition to changing the face of acting worldwide, Stanislavski’s Moscow Art Theatre was at the forefront of the naturalistic theater movement in the Soviet Union and in Europe.
+One of the greatest acting teachers of all time, Constantin Stanislavsky’s work signaled a shift in 20th-century acting and inspired a whole new generation of techniques and teachers.
+In addition to changing the face of acting worldwide, Stanislavsky’s Moscow Art Theatre was at the forefront of the naturalistic theater movement in the Soviet Union and in Europe.
 His approach incorporates spiritual realism, emotional memory, dramatic and self-analysis, and disciplined practice.
-Lord Laurence Olivier and Sir John Gielgud were both famous original practitioners of Stanislavski’s system.
+Lord Laurence Olivier and Sir John Gielgud were both famous original practitioners of Stanislavsky’s system.

-An actor himself, Lee Strasberg’s method was inspired by Stanislavski’s system and the Moscow Art Theatre.
-His “method,” derived from Stanislavski, encourages actors to magnify and intensify their connection to the material by creating their characters’ emotional experiences in their own lives.
+An actor himself, Lee Strasberg’s method was inspired by Stanislavsky’s system and the Moscow Art Theatre.
+His “method,” derived from Stanislavsky, encourages actors to magnify and intensify their connection to the material by creating their characters’ emotional experiences in their own lives.
 Prior to his death in 1982, Strasberg trained many of the 20th century’s and today’s most legendary actors: James Dean, Ellen Burstyn, Al Pacino, Alec Baldwin, Marilyn Monroe, Julie Harris, Paul Newman, and Dustin Hoffman were all his students.
 His technique boasts many famous alumni as well, including Angelina Jolie, Scarlett Johansson, and Steve Buscemi.